masking tape lamp group

 2023

-Wood, duct tape, hardware
+Wood, duct tape, screws

 collaboration